Arang (film): Synopsis

 The water that rains down on that day washes away the salt that buried Min-jeong, and slowly, Min-jeong's body is revealed along with her dead baby between her legs.
 Her corpse is not rotten, thanks to the salt that preserved her body.
-The forensic doctor states that when a pregnant woman dies, gas formed inside the body.
+The forensic doctor states that when a pregnant woman dies, gas forms inside the body.
 The gas pushes the baby out even after the mother is dead.

 So-young was once violated by an unknown man with a scar on his right hand when she was young.
 She stated that the reason she became a police officer was to find that man and kill him.
 After the incident, the man who once violated her, now a father and a successful businessman, mysteriously dies in a hotel room.
 It is said that the night before the man died, So-young dreamed about the girl wearing a white dress, smiling and laughing together in the salt house.
 She concluded that the dream she had signified that Min-jeong had helped her take her revenge by killing the man, and after that So-young writes a novel and gets it published.

 At the end of the film, there's a myth said to relate to the movie.
 The Legend of Arang 400 years ago states that there's a village full of new magistrates that are killed mysteriously.
 That is why no new magistrate dares to go to the village to be appointed.
 However, there's a new magistrate willing to go to the village.
 He found out that the spirit of Arang is full of hatred and revenge because she was raped and killed.
 After that, he helped the spirit to catch the culprit who raped and killed her, sending the culprit to justice.
 He found Arang's corpse and buried her.
 It was said that because of her hatred, her corpse did not rot when it is found after so many years.